 On September 18, 2008, the Company terminated six outstanding interest rate swap agreements with a notional amount of \$225 million receiving \$6.2 million in cash proceeds including \$1.1 million for previously accrued interest receivable.
-After accounting for previously accrued interest receivable, the Company will amortize a gain of \$5.1 million over the remaining term of the underlying debt.
-During Q1 2009, \$.4 million of the gain was amortized.
-The remaining amount to be amortized is \$4.3 million.
+After accounting for previously accrued interest receivable, the Company is amortizing the gain of \$5.1 million over the remaining term of the underlying debt.
+During YTD 2009, \$.8 million of the gain was amortized.
+The remaining amount to be amortized is \$3.9 million.
 All of the Company's interest rate swap agreements were LIBOR-based.